scottchen98/software-dev-intern-challenge/README.md

 ![zoom](https://i.imgur.com/bqvBXr6.png)

 1. What would be the other different orientations/cases that are possible?
+   **a.
+If the entire scissor is shifted within the frame, the coordinates of all the blades would change accordingly.**
+   **b.
+Movements of multiple scissors could overlap in the frame, making it challenging to track individual openings and closings.**
-2. How would you update your algorithm (if you need to) for these new cases in (1)
+2. How would you update your algorithm (if you need to) for these new cases in (1) **a.
+If the scissor is shifted, apply the identical translation vector to the blade coordinates to bring them into a common reference frame.**
+   **b.
+If there are multiple scissors, it would require scissor tracking and identification techniques to distinguish between different scissors.
+Each scissor's state changes should be tracked separately.**
 3. For testing purposes, if you had to generate frames data, how would you go about it?
+4. **I would use graphics libraries such as OpenGL to create scissor movements and capture frame data.
+This frame simulation approach gives you precise control over the scissor's behavior.**